chocobanaa/FCND-Motion-Planning/writeup_template.md

 Compare to bacyard sol, 'motion_planing.py' has a new state 'PLANNING'
 A function 'plan_path()' do following :
  - Read lat0, lon0 and set home position
- - Read obstacle map and define a grid (func 'create_grid' provided in 'planning util.py')
+ - Read obstacle map and define a grid (func 'create_grid' is used in 'planning util.py')
  - Set goal position
  - find a path (Run a * algo in 'planning util.py')
  - Prune path